Diamond Jubilee Concert

 Tomorrow, Her Majesty, The Prince of Wales, The Duchess of Cornwall, the Duke and Duchess of Cambridge, Prince Harry, and other members of the Royal Family will attend Service of Thanksgiving at St Paul’s Cathedral.British Royals

-Tagged Celebrities, Concert, Elizabeth II, Elizabeth II's Diamond Jubilee, Fashion, Music, The Prince of Wales.
+Tagged Celebrities, Concert, Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Fashion, Music, The Prince of Wales.